Quality Assurance Workgroup

 What’s the process of awarding winning transcripts?

-Member of the workgroup read through a month’s worth of chat transcripts divided amongst themselves, nominate a brief and detailed chat for review, and vote for a winner in both of the categories.
+Members of the workgroup read through a month’s worth of chat transcripts divided amongst themselves, nominate a chat for review, and vote for a winner for each month.

 Can I nominate someone for an exemplary chat?

 At this time, there is not a nomination process for exemplary reference awards.
-Member of this workgroup are responsible for nominating and voting for the best chat transcripts.
+Members of this workgroup are responsible for nominating and voting for the best chat transcripts.

 How do I become a member of the QA workgroup?